 GoDaddy Review – Read this BEFORE You Lose Your Money

-They are easily the most widely known web hosting company in the world.
+I guess McDonald’s doesn’t really do any of that.
+But – they are easily the most widely known web hosting company in the world.

 Let’s dive in, pop the hood, and take a look at what GoDaddy really offers.